TheSpiritXIII/struct-variant/README.md

 struct Rectangle { ... };
 ```

-Occasionally we may want to pass around a dynamic `Shape` type with the ability to downcast.
-In this scenario, [`std::any::Any`](https://doc.rust-lang.org/std/any/trait.Any.html) would not work because it relies on compile-time information.
+Occasionally we may want to pass around a dynamic `Shape` type with the ability to downcast. [`std::any::Any`](https://doc.rust-lang.org/std/any/trait.Any.html) would work occasionally, but it does not work with all scenarios (see the [official Rust docs](https://doc.rust-lang.org/std/any/index.html) for limitations).
 We can pass a `&dyn Shape` around but you can only call common trait methods.
 To get around both of those issues, we can create an enum that holds all of our variants:
 ```rust
 enum ShapeEnum {
 	Circle(Circle),